 The taxable period of a company is the same as its financial year (income year), which is from 1 April to 31 March.
 Income earned during the financial year is assessed to tax in the assessment year, which is the year following the financial year.
 Under the Union Taxation Law 2018, it is stated that the tax fiscal year for 2018/19 will remain the same (i.e. 1 April to 31 March) for all taxpayers except state-owned enterprises, which are required to file tax returns based on the budget year ending 30 September starting 2018/19, from 1 October 2018.

 Under both Union Taxation Law 2018 and Union Taxation Law 2019, all taxpayers are required to follow the new financial period of 30 September year-end beginning 1 October 2019.
 A private taxpayer will have a financial period from 1 April 2018 to 31 March 2019 followed by a financial period from 1 April 2019 to 30 September 2019.

 In general, annual income tax returns must be filed within three months from the end of the financial year.

 Tax returns for capital gains must be filed within 30 days from the date of disposal of the capital assets.

 If a taxpayer discontinues one’s business, returns must be filed within one month from the date of discontinuance of business.

 The failure of a taxpayer to file income tax returns, knowing that assessable income has been obtained, is deemed to have ‘fraudulent intention’.

 Payment of tax

 Advance corporate tax payments are made in quarterly instalments within ten days from the end of the relevant quarter throughout the income tax year based on the estimated total income for the year.
 The advance payments and any taxes withheld are creditable against the final tax liability.
-The date for settling the final tax liability is specified in the notice of demand issued by the IRD.
+The date for settling the final tax liability is within 30 days from the date of notice issued by the IRD.